 17. Meetings of the Board and its Committees

-During the Financial Year the Board met on four occasions the Audit Committee met onfive occasions the Nomination and Remuneration Committee met on two occasions and theCorporate Social Responsibility Committee make on two ocassions.
+During the Financial Year the Board met on four occasions the Audit Committee met onfour occasions the Nomination and Remuneration Committee met on one occasion and theCorporate Social Responsibility Committee met on two occasions.
 The gap between twoconsecutive Board Meetings and Audit Committee Meetings was within the limits prescribedunder the Companies Act 2013 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.

 iii) your Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-iv) your Directors have prepared the Annual Accounts for the year ended March 31 2016on a going concern basis;
+iv) your Directors have prepared the Annual Accounts for the year ended March 31 2017on a going concern basis;

-v) the Directors have laid down internal financial controls which are followed by theCompany and that such internal financial controls are adequate and are operatingeffectively.
+v) your Directors have laid down internal financial controls which are followed by theCompany and that such internal financial controls are adequate and are operatingeffectively;

-vi) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.
+vi) your Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 19. Related Party Transactions

-None of the Directors/ KMPs or their relatives have any pecuniary relationships ortransactions vis--vis the Company other than their shareholding if any in theCompany.
+None of the Directors/ KMPs or their relatives has any pecuniary relationships ortransactions vis--vis the Company other than their shareholding if any in theCompany.

-Your Company has not accepted or renewed any deposits under chapter V of the CompaniesAct 2013 during the Financial Year 2015-16.
+Your Company has not accepted or renewed any deposits under Chapter V of the CompaniesAct 2013 during the Financial Year 2016-17.

 a) Statutory Auditors